 Dana students are offered varied opportunities to reach out and help their community.
-Students are encouraged to participate in the Richstone Family Thanksgiving Food Drive and Holiday Toy Drive, Pasta for Pennies to benefit the Leukemia and Lymphoma Society, Fall Spooktacular, Rock Around The Block and PTA Healthy Snacks and See's Candy fundraisers, among others.
+In addition to SHOC Wave (listed above) students are encouraged to participate in the Richstone Family Thanksgiving Food Drive and Holiday Toy Drive, Pasta for Pennies to benefit the Leukemia and Lymphoma Society, Fall Spooktacular, Rock Around The Block and PTA Healthy Snacks and See's Candy fundraisers, among others.